alonzi/star_wars_power_rankings/Defending The Phantom Menace.md

-# A Defense of A Phantom Menace (and Jar Jar Binks)
+# A Defense of The Phantom Menace (and Jar Jar Binks)

 Star Wars: Episode I - The Phantom Menace is often put towards the bottom of most Star Wars movie rankings lists.
 I find this rating unfair, as it ignores the intended audience of the film.
 What critics seem to forget is that The Phantom Menace was a movie made for **children**.